datacarpentry/spreadsheets-socialsci/_episodes/02-common-mistakes.md

 General best practice is to avoid adding characters such as newlines, tabs, and vertical tabs.
 In other words, treat a text cell as if it were a simple web form that can only contain text and spaces.

-## <a name="metadata"></a> Inclusion of metadata in data table

-**Example**: You add a legend at the top or bottom of your data table explaining column meaning, units, exceptions, etc.

-**Solution**: Recording data about your data (“metadata”) is essential.
-You may be on intimate terms with your dataset while you are collecting and analysing it, but the chances that you will still remember that the variable "sglmemgp" means single member of group, for example, or the exact algorithm you used to transform a variable or create a derived one, after a few months, a year, or more are slim.

-As well, there are many reasons other people may want to examine or use your data - to understand your findings, to verify your findings, to review your submitted publication, to replicate your results, to design a similar study, or even to archive your data for access and re-use by others.
-While digital data by definition are machine-readable, understanding their meaning is a job for human beings.
-The importance of documenting your data during the collection and analysis phase of your research cannot be overestimated, especially if your research is going to be part of the scholarly record.

-However, metadata should not be contained in the data file itself.
-Unlike a table in a paper or a supplemental file, metadata (in the form of legends) should not be included in a data file since this information is not data, and including it can disrupt how computer programs interpret your data file.
-Rather, metadata should be stored as a separate file in the same directory as your data file, preferably in plain text format with a name that clearly associates it with your data file.
-Because metadata files are free text format, they also allow you to encode comments, units, information about how null values are encoded, etc. that are important to document but can disrupt the formatting of your data file.

-Additionally, file or database level metadata describes how files that make up the dataset relate to each other; what format are they are in; and whether they supercede or are superceded by previous files.
-A folder-level readme.txt file is the classic way of accounting for all the files and folders in a project.

-(Text on metadata adapted from the online course Research Data [MANTRA](http://datalib.edina.ac.uk/mantra) by EDINA and Data Library, University of Edinburgh.
-MANTRA is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).)